Seb-geospatial/BlenderMapDEM/README.md

 renderDEM_subprocess(blender_dir, dem_dir, output_dir, exaggeration = 0.5, shadow_softness = 90, sun_angle = 45, resolution_scale = 50, samples = 5)
 ```

-Uses Blender and the subprocess package to render a 3D hillshade map using the `renderDEM()` function from within a python script
+Uses Blender and the subprocess package to render a 3D hillshade map using the `renderDEM()` function from within a python script.
 This function removes the need to run Blender manually, either through the terminal or GUI, in order to generate a rendered hillshade map using an input DEM.

-The only difference between this function and the `renderDEM()` function is the introduction of an additional parameter `blender_dir` which points to the `blender.exe` file found in the installation directory of Blender.

-**All other parameters are identical to `renderDEM()` in usage, including the need to specify absolute paths to the input DEM and output rendered image.**
+The only difference between this function and the `renderDEM()` function is the introduction of an additional parameter `blender_dir` which points to the `blender.exe` file found in the installation directory of Blender. **All other parameters are identical to `renderDEM()` in usage, including the need to specify absolute paths to the input DEM and output rendered image.**

+For more information on using Blender to execute this function, see the [Blender Usage](#subprocessguide) section.

 Parameters: